core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm (alg).
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

-* HKDF Algorithm.
+* Key Derivation Function.
 The HMAC based HKDF used to derive Sender Key, Sender IV, Recipient Key, and Recipient IV.

 * Master Secret.
 Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
 Its value is immutable once the security context is established.